 Tools to check your BIMI

-Use the CyberFurl BIMI validation when you want to see the live signal on a real domain, and then step back to the See the email authentication feature page when you need the wider workflow around posture, monitoring, or remediation.
+Use the CyberFurl BIMI validation tool as your primary bimi checker when you want to see the live signal on a real domain.
+Doing a quick bimi lookup or bimi test ensures your logo renders properly.
+It's essential to check bimi record compliance frequently, and running a bimi check (or a full bimi record check) alongside a strict bimi dmarc configuration is highly recommended.
+Step back to the See the email authentication feature page when you need the wider workflow around posture, monitoring, or remediation.
 That combination is usually much more useful than reading the standard in isolation.

 The right next step is usually evidence first: inspect the live public behavior, identify the dependency or exposure that matters, and then decide whether to implement, tighten, monitor, or clean up.
 BIMI is most useful when the answer is anchored in what production is actually doing rather than in documentation alone.